-The Board presently has seven members.
-There are two Class I directors whose terms of office expire in 2019: Donald Clarke and Hugh Panero.
+The Board presently has eight members.
+There are three Class III directors whose terms of office expire in 2021: Darius G. Nevin, Mayo Shattuck and Stephen Trundle.
+On September 6, 2020, Mr. Shattuck informed the Board that he will not be standing for reelection at the Annual Meeting.
+Mr. Shattuck will continue to serve as a Director and on the Nominating and Corporate Governance Committee until the expiration of his current term at the Annual Meeting.
 Messrs.
-Clarke and Panero, both current directors, have been nominated for reelection at the Annual Meeting by the Nominating and Corporate Governance Committee.
-If elected at the Annual Meeting, each of these nominees would serve until the 2022 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until his death, resignation or removal.
+Nevin and Trundle, both current directors, have been nominated for reelection at the Annual Meeting by the Nominating and Corporate Governance Committee.
+If elected at the Annual Meeting, each of these two nominees would serve until the 2024 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until his death, resignation or removal.
 It is our policy to invite directors and nominees for director to attend the Annual Meeting.
-All of our then-current directors attended the 2018 Annual Meeting of Stockholders either in person or by teleconference.
+All of our then-current directors attended the 2020 Annual Meeting of Stockholders virtually.

-Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Accordingly, if a quorum is present, the two nominees receiving the highest number of affirmative votes will be elected as Class I directors.
+Directors are elected by a plurality of the votes of the holders of shares present in person by remote communication or represented by proxy and entitled to vote on the election of directors.
+Accordingly, if a quorum is present, the two nominees receiving the highest number of affirmative votes will be elected as Class III directors.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominees named below.
 Proxies cannot be voted for a greater number of persons than the two nominees named in this Proxy Statement.
-If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead will be voted for the election of a substitute nominee that we will propose.
+If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee that we will propose.
 Each nominee has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.